Aseadd/vet-clinic-performance/README.md

 #  database performance audit

 Improve what can impact in database perfomance.
-Reducing dramatically the time getting results like a 400% quicker, reducing redundance data inside ralational tables.
+Reducing dramatically the time getting results like a 400% quicker, reducing redundance data inside relational tables.

 ## Getting Started